fedora-infra/fedmsg/doc/proposal.rst

 ``config`` which may look something like the following in a development environment::

+    # TODO -- update this.
+It is out of date.
     config = dict(
         # This is a dict of possible addresses from which fedmsg can send
         # messages.  fedmsg.init(...) requires that a 'name' argument be passed